choir241/confexplorer/README.md

     - use data set of friend/connection names to find person based on search results
     - use data set of friend/connection company to find person based on search results
     - use data set of friend/connection state/country to find person based on search results

+## Database setup

+Supabase

+> Had to force other packages that use React to react v18.3.1 due to Supabase using that version of React and being incompatabile with the other packages using react v.19.1.1